jphetphoumy/devops-speedrun/README.md

 3. **Template download fails**
    - Ensure your Proxmox server has internet access
    - Verify storage has sufficient space

-### Getting Help

-If you encounter issues that aren't addressed in the troubleshooting section:

-1. Check the lab's specific README.md for lab-specific troubleshooting
-2. Review the documentation in the `docs/` directory
-3. Look for similar issues in the GitHub repository issues

-## 📚 Additional Resources

-- Detailed guides in the `docs/` directory
-- Architecture diagrams in `diagrams/`
-- Common troubleshooting in `docs/troubleshooting.md`

-## 🤝 Contributing

-Contributions are welcome!
-See `CONTRIBUTING.md` for details on how to add new labs or improve existing ones.

 ## 📜 License